MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/multi-tenant-management-partner.md

   >
   > ![Figure 1](../media/multi-tenant-management-partner-001.png)

- - Tenant switching where only data from the **Customer** selected in the drop-down list is displayed.
+ - Tenant switching where only data from the **Customer** selected in the dropdown list is displayed.